zackgithuboriginal/trestore-milestone-project-4/README.md

 **Expected:** While signed in as an authorised user, the user should be able to delete a product in the store.

-**Result:** While on the product, store or product details page the user can click the three dot icon button.
+**Result:** While on the product, store or product details page the user can click the three-dot icon button.
 From the dropdown menu that appears, the user can select the 'Delete' option.
 The product will then be deleted from the store and the user will be directed to the store page.

 ![Image of add post button](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/add-post.PNG)